Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

 - Staff list is now based on the role selected in server settings.
 - Added manual max value for Box and Sphere Zones sizes 10 times superior to max slider.

+`0.8.2`
+- Random Point in Circle nodes now have a minimum radius parameter
+- Get Player Clan now also return the player current rank in the clan

 ## Fixed
 `0.8.0`
 - Integrated map sometimes were stuck on transition animations